nerdfiles/douadevops/topics.md

 ## Tech stacks?

+### What does "the goal is code that is economical, not dense" mean?

+Code that is complex but not complicated.
+Code that is lawful good rather than chaotic evil.

 ### [How can I write a unit test for loading AngularJS components with RequireJS after the application Bootstrap?](https://www.quora.com/profile/Aaron-Alan-Alexander/answers/AngularJS)

 Check out angularAMD with Karma.